Cognigy/Documentation/docs/en/docs/live-agent/conversation/conversation-routing.md

 - [Manual](#manual-mode)
 - [Automatic](#automatic-mode)

-Conversation routing considers a [limit per agent](../account-settings.md#conversation-limit-per-agent) applied to both Manual and Automatic modes and can only be set up for all Inboxes.
+Conversation routing can consider a [limit per agent](../account-settings.md#conversation-limit-per-agent) applied to both Manual and Automatic modes and can only be set up for all Inboxes.

 ## Manual Mode

 Manual assignment mode can be helpful in scenarios requiring specialized expertise, urgent or high-priority cases, complex or sensitive issues, and or key customers.
 It enables organizations to provide personalized support, optimize customer experience, and efficiently handle conversations.

-A Conversation can be manually assigned or reassigned to any users with the Live Agent [roles](../roles.md): `Agent`, `Supervisor`, or `Administrator`.
+In manual mode, conversation can be manually assigned or reassigned to any users with the Live Agent [roles](../roles.md): `Agent`, `Supervisor`, or `Administrator`.

 ### Manual Assignment